open-resources/stats_bank/content/public/007.Inference for numerical data/Topic Outcome/openstat_q7_17/openstat_q7_17.md

         ans2:
           value: Not paired.
           feedback: Incorrect!
-      selected_scenario_part4: Assess effectiveness of a diet regimen by comparing the before and after weights of subjects.
+      selected_scenario_part4: Evaluate the improvement in programming skills by comparing test scores before and after a coding bootcamp.
       part4:
         ans1:
           value: Paired.